lethanhtupk/website-optimization-slide/slides.md

 ---

 <style>
-  img {
+  figure img.rounded-full {
-    @apply w-80 h-80 object-cover;
+    @apply w-10 h-10
   }
 </style>

 # Table of contents

 1. Why speed matters?
+2. What factors affect website load time?
-2. How the browser render a web page?
+3. How the browser renders a webpage?

 <!--
 You can have `style` tag in markdown to override the style for the current page.